rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 Embedding model
 Relevance threshold

-The current implementation also requires the ChromaDB vector store to be created before the Streamlit application can be used.
+The Streamlit application requires the ChromaDB vector store to be created before it can be used.

 Security